Tips to help your council get started in prevention of violence against women

 As the closest level of government to the community, local governments are uniquely placed to influence and drive social change.

-Explore these tips to get started in the prevention of violence against women in your local council.
+Explore these tips to get started in the prevention of violence against women in your council.

-Take time to build your own understanding of violence against women, what drives it and its relation to other inequalities.
-Understanding the facts about the prevalence, impacts and drivers of violence will help to build the case for action.
+Take time to build your own understanding of violence against women and how it intersects with other forms of discrimination.
+Understanding the prevalence, impacts and drivers of violence will help to build the case for action.

-Understand the community you are working with.
-What are the demographics of the people living in your municipality?
-Remember that gender inequality and violence is not experienced in the same way by all women (or men).
+Understand your community and consider the demographics of the people in your municipality.
+Remember that gender inequality and violence is not experienced in the same way by all women, gender diverse people, and men.

-Consider the ways that discrimination and disadvantage can affect people in the workplace and in their community.
+Consider the ways that discrimination and disadvantage can affect people in the workplace and in the community.

 Get leaders and councillors on board to endorse and commit to the prevention of violence against women.

-Learn about primary prevention.
-Prevention work may be new to many, and it will take some time for everyone to understand the role they can play in their position at council.
+Build understanding and knowledge about primary prevention.
+Prevention work may be new to many, and it will take time for everyone to understand the role they can play in their work at council.

 Connect with other councils in your region and with your local government association for support and to find out what’s already happening.

 Start small and be realistic about what you can achieve.
 Your approach doesn’t necessarily need to be a new program or initiative.
-You can integrate prevention into activities that you are already doing.
+You can integrate prevention into existing activities, policies and processes.

 Backlash and resistance are an inevitable part of prevention work, but resistance can be a positive sign that change is happening.
-Consultation to develop appropriate messaging is one important way of reducing resistance.
+Learn how to plan for and address resistance and backlash.

 Practical actions for local councils and the benefits of prevention for local government.